sbwalker/Oqtane.State/README.md

 @code {
     // this component is on the interactive side of the render mode boundary
-    // it receives state as serializable parameters and makes it available to downstream components
+    // it receives state as serialized parameters and makes them available to downstream components

     [Parameter]
     public string ComponentType { get; set; }